Jimk72/Icarus_Mods/README.md

 # Icarus_Mods
 Mods for Icarus Game

+9/24/23
+Uploaded 3 new weapons mods.
+They are based off the HK 417 assault rifle.
+These were Commissioned from forkbomb.
+Special Thanks to forkbomb for purchasing the rights to the weapon and his very generous donation!

 1/7/23
 Just a heads up, many of my mods use uasset files for them to work.
 With the addition of dedicated servers these can cause problems as the servers are in beta.
 I will not be doing any further testing as my results so far have been so inconsistant.
 I am waiting until servers come out of beta before further testing as I feel most the issues will be resolved.